top of page

 1. Mastering Budget Control

-Begin with a detailed cost analysis, considering all possible variables and unforeseen expenses.
+Begin with a detailed construction cash flow analysis, considering all possible variables and unforeseen expenses.
 Incorporate a contingency fund into your budget to cover unexpected costs.
 Regularly review and adjust your estimates as the project progresses to ensure they remain accurate and realistic

 2. Optimize Invoicing Process